charmoniumQ/sams-cookiecutter-pypackage/README.md

 $ cd foo_package

-# There are three ways to enter the development environment.
-See `CONTRIBUTING.md` in the generated repo.
+# There are mulitple ways to enter the development environment.
+# See `CONTRIBUTING.md` in the generated repo.
 # I recommend using direnv.
 $ direnv allow
 # Now you are in the development environment.